Bast (Marvel Comics): Fictional character biography

 Bast the Panther Goddess is one of the eldest of the Ennead and the primary deity of Wakanda.
 The daughter of the powerful Egyptian sun god Atum / Ra, Bast inherited her father's life-giving heat while her sister, the lion goddess Sekhmet, inherited his fiery, destructive fury.
 Bast was worshipped on Earth as early as 10,000 BC, granting power to her worshippers "the Children of Bast" and their descendants in the mountaintop city of Bastet, the High Kingdom.

 After Egypt's mortal pharaohs rose to power, Bast began to obtain worshippers in the area that would one day become Wakanda as the "Panther God."
 Her sister Sekhmet arrived later and came to be worshipped in Wakanda as the "Lion God."

 Before the emergence of the Wakandan nation, mystic beings known as Originators were expelled from the region by the humans and the Orisha, the pantheon of Wakanda consisting of Thoth, Ptah, Mujaji, Kokou and Bast.
 Her other sister, K'Liluna, considered a betrayer, was banished from the pantheon.
 Bast also battled against another god, Magba.

+Eons ago during the First Blasphemy, Khonshu tries to avenge a prisoner that was killed by Varnae only for Bast to tell Khonshu to stay his hand.
+Varnae stole Vibranium from the Fires of Ptah and planned to ascend to godhood.
+This attracted the attention of Khonshu who met with Bast, Eshu, Gherke, and Ptah during Ra's slumber.
+He wants the gods in the surrounding realms to be made aware before he retaliates.
+He gets their support alongside the support of Kokou the Ever-Burning.
+In the distant past, Bast and Gherke lead the Enneads and the Orishas against Varnae's forces.
+Kokou confronts Varnae in his temple.
+The prisoners are evacuated as Bast instructs the black panthers to take the prisoners west and wait for the news of victory.

 In the distant past, a massive meteorite made up of the element vibranium crashed in Wakanda.
 The meteorite was named Mena Ngai.
 After the vibranium meteor fell, a number of Wakandans were painfully mutated into "demon spirits" and began attacking their fellow Wakandans.
 According to legends, during the tumult, T'Challa's ancestor Bashenga composed of various warring clans, he gathered all the aforementioned under his guide to defeating the inhabitants transformed by the impact into fierce "demonic spirits", a company which has unified the nation by founding Wakanda and becoming its first ruler and the first to obtain the title of "Black Panther" as it tells of his "spiritual connection" with the Panther Goddess Bast that led to the foundation of the Panther cult.

+Powers and abilities

+Bast's Ennead physiology enables her to possess immortality, super-strength, power bestowal, shapeshifting, teleportation, and solar energy absorption.

+Other versions

+Secret Wars (2016)

+During the "Secret Wars" storyline, Bast is shown to reside in the Battleworld domain of Egyptia.
+She and Egyptia's ruler Khonshu were last seen being restrained by the army led by the Prophet.